-- 430.241 Commission; members; terms; budget advisory committee.
-(1) As used in this section and ORS 430.242: - (a) "Local government" means a local government as defined in ORS 174.116 that receives state or federal funding for programs that provide alcohol or drug prevention or treatment services. - (b) "Participating state agency" means the Youth Development Division, the Department of Corrections, the Department of Human Services, the Oregon Health Authority, the Department of Education, the Oregon Criminal Justice Commission, the Oregon State Police, the Oregon Youth Authority or any other state agency that is approved by the Alcohol and Drug Policy Commission to license, contract for, provide or coordinate alcohol or drug prevention or treatment services - (c) "Provider" means any person that is licensed by the Oregon Health Authority to provide alcohol or drug prevention or treatment services. - (2) There is created the Alcohol and Drug Policy Commission, which is charged with planning, evaluating and coordinating policies for the funding and effective delivery of alcohol and drug prevention and treatment services. - (3) The membership of the commission consists of: - (a) Sixteen members appointed by the Governor, subject to confirmation by the Senate in the manner prescribed in ORS 171.562 and 171.565, including: - (A) An elected district attorney; - (B) An elected county sheriff; - (C) A county commissioner;
+430.241 Commission; members; terms; subcommittees.
+(1) As used in this section and ORS 430.242:

+- (a) "Local government" means a local government as defined in ORS 174.116 that receives state or federal funding for programs that provide alcohol or drug abuse prevention or treatment services. - (b) "Participating state agency" means the Department of Corrections, the Department of Human Services, the Oregon Health Authority, the Department of Education, the Oregon Criminal Justice Commission, the Oregon State Police, the Oregon Youth Authority or any other state agency that is approved by the Alcohol and Drug Policy Commission to license, contract for, provide or coordinate alcohol or drug abuse prevention or treatment services. - (c) "Provider" means any person that is licensed by the Oregon Health Authority to provide alcohol or drug abuse prevention or treatment services. - (2) There is created the Alcohol and Drug Policy Commission, which is charged with improving the effectiveness and efficiency of state and local alcohol and drug abuse prevention and treatment services. - (3) The membership of the commission consists of: - (a) At least 12 but no more than 16 members appointed by the Governor, subject to confirmation by the Senate in the manner prescribed in ORS 171.562 and 171.565.
+The Governor shall appoint members, as the Governor deems practicable, to ensure representation from stakeholders directly impacted by the work of the commission.
+In making the appointments, the Governor shall consider representatives of: